Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

-According to Campaign Monitor we send and receive 121 business emails every day, that number goes up for people with more responsibility at an organization.
+According to Campaign Monitor, we send and receive 121 business emails daily.
+That number goes up for people with more responsibility at an organization.
 The funny part is that the majority of these emails suck.

 Subject: Peter, before the weekend